 2. Replace the Block Template Dynamically

-To replace the block template dynamically, we will use the template_include filter.
+filter.
 We will check for our custom query variable and swap the block template accordingly.
 We won’t actually change which template is included by that filter.
-The template_include filter fires just before the block template is displayed, so it’s the perfect time to add our block template.
+The template_include

 Hook into template_include